syncfusion-content/extension-docs/Extension/Spreadsheet-Editor-SDK-Extension/Visual-Studio/download-and-installation.md

 ## Install from the Visual Studio Marketplace

-The steps below illustrate how to download and install the Syncfusion® Document SDK extension from the Visual Studio Marketplace.
+The steps below illustrate how to download and install the Syncfusion® Spreadsheet Editor SDK extension from the Visual Studio Marketplace.

-1. Download the Syncfusion® Document SDK Extensions from the below Visual Studio Marketplace.
+1. Download the Syncfusion® Spreadsheet Editor SDK Extension from the below Visual Studio Marketplace.

    [Visual Studio 2022](https://marketplace.visualstudio.com/items?itemName=SyncfusionInc.BlazorVSExtension)